Zara website homepage showing fashion model in luxurious architectural setting

 To reiterate, Hick's Law states, "The time it takes to make a decision increases with the number and complexity of choices"

-Merging of "Kids" clothing to their corresponding gender
+Merged "Kids" clothing into the corresponding gender categories

 Navigation Menu